Updated: Fall of 2023

 Another trick to be aware of is technicians using an inspection scope tool with a camera to “show” customers the crack.
 While this is sometimes the only way to show a crack that isn’t directly visible, the trick to be aware of is that sometimes this will be a recording taken of another furnace.
 Ensure you are watching a live inspection being done during this process.

 Either way, you should get a second opinion from another company before moving forward.

-Let’s say you do have a cracked heat exchanger, this is what your next steps would look like: The reality is that most heat exchangers have a 20 year or lifetime warranty anymore.
-However, even with the part under warranty, your labor cost can be very prohibitive, because most of the furnace has to be disassembled and reassembled, as the heat exchanger is a major part.
-Since we don’t usually see cracked heat exchangers until the furnace gets up in age, and most people don’t see the benefit of replacing a $1k + part, on an old system, we end up recommending replacing the entire furnace.
+Let’s say you do have a cracked heat exchanger, this is what your next steps would look like: The reality is that most heat exchangers have a 20 year to lifetime warranty anymore.
+However, even with the part under warranty, labor costs can be very high, because many furnaces have to be disassembled and reassembled, as the heat exchanger is a major part.
+Since we don’t usually see a cracked heat exchanger until the furnace gets older, and many people don’t see the benefit of replacing a $2,000+ part on an old system, we end up recommending replacing the entire furnace.

 Once you talk about replacing the furnace, you have plenty of options.
-And, unless the crack is very prominent, don’t feel pressured to make an immediate decision, though we encourage you to do some within 24 hours of the initial diagnostic, and to have a CO detector in the home to ensure you’re not at any major risk.
+And, unless the crack heat exchanger is very prominent, don’t feel pressured to make an immediate decision, though we encourage you to do so within 24 hours of the initial diagnosis and to have a CO detector in the home to ensure you’re not at any major risk.
 We are required by code to shut down any furnace that has a cracked heat exchanger because of the carbon monoxide risk.

 Call Homesense for a second opinion on a cracked heat exchanger diagnostic, and get an honest assessment from one of our award winning technicians.